BenceLovas/beo-surface/README.md

 - new items shoul appear nicly
 - should skill add to emp panel close after emp creation?
+- whole skill selector should be a button - pointer on hover

+- skill list for emp. floats up - drops wide shadow

 - display somehow when a skill is removed from a employee by deleting the skill itself
 - take printscreens of versions and upload it to the repo - sometimes it happens that I overdo something when I watch the UI too much
 - red plus sign when no skill added to employee - then chevron counter and if anything else fits than that

+- custom ordering for employees
+- custom ordering for skills (?)

 # Backlog ideas
 - activity log